fairlearn/fairlearn-proposals/api/Updated-Metrics.md

 ### Existing Syntax

 This is not supported.
-Users would have to devise their own method
+Users would have to devise their own means.

 ### Proposed Change